メインコンテンツにスキップ

 • United Kingdom: The school consistently sends students to universities that are regulars in the world's top 10 rankings, such as the University of Oxford, the University of Cambridge, and Imperial College London (ICL).

-Placements at Japanese Universities and Medical Schools
+Placements in Japanese Universities and Medical Schools

 • Japanese Universities: The University of Tokyo (with scholarship), Waseda University, Keio University, ICU, etc.